 Nothing brings down a trip to Greece faster than having to drag around heavy luggage under the hot sun.
-Make sure you pack lightly for your Greek holidays as you will most probably carry your luggage in and out the Greek ferries and along the long paved paths of the villages, where cars are not allowed to enter.
+Make sure you pack lightly for your Greek holidays as you will most probably carry your luggage in and out the ferries and along the long paved paths of the villages, where cars are not allowed to enter.

 Here are some tips on what to pack for Greece during the summer season (May to September), when days are hot and evenings can be a bit chilly (but not too chilly).

-No need to carry heavyweight pants and long jeans during your summer holidays in Greece.
+No need to carry heavyweight pants and long jeans during your summer holidays.
 Day temperature from June to August is about 30-32oC, therefore you will mostly need 2 pairs of shorts and 4-5 T-shirts or sleeveless tops.
 Ladies can also bring 1-2 long skirts or dresses.
 For the chilly evenings, bring a light sweater or a cardigan.

 A very useful item for the ladies is the versatile sarong.
 The sarong can serve as a top, a skirt, or a long dress.
 It can even serve as a warm blanket or a beach towel.
 Plus it is very light and easy to pack.

 Do not overdo it with the number of clothes.
 You will be surprised to actually discover that you will not need much of the stuff in your suitcase.
 After all, if you find yourself missing something very valuable, you can buy it in Greece.
 There are many low-budget shops on the islands.

 We suggest you pack 2-3 bathing suits during your holidays in the islands.
 You may be changing beaches a lot within a day plus some suits may not dry overnight if islands with high humidity (like Corfu, for example).